adityamillind98/adityamillind98/README.md

 - 🌱 I’m currently learning GOLANG
 - 💞️ I’m looking to collaborate on SRE
 - Currently working as SRE-Devops Engineer at STYLI-Landmark Group
-- 📫 How to reach me adityamillind1998@gmail.com
+- 📫 How to reach me adityamillind1998@gmail.com and aditya@stylishop.com

 <!---
 adityamillind98/adityamillind98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.